-The Sensor Nodes take a data sample every 5 minutes and the software uses the raw data to detect whether an asset is running, creates a baseline of the four vibration characteristics (RMS Velocity (10-1000 Hz) and RMS High Frequency Acceleration (1000-4000 Hz) on Z and X axis) and generates warning and alarm thresholds for those characteristics.
+The program takes a data sample every five minutes from the vibration sensors and the software uses the raw data to detect whether an asset is running, create a baseline of the four vibration characteristics (RMS Velocity 10-1000 Hz on Z and X axis and RMS High Frequency Acceleration 1000-4000 Hz on Z and X axis), and generate warning and alarm thresholds for those characteristics.
 Only data from an operational asset is used to create the baselines or thresholds and only that data is used to trigger warnings or alarms.
-Data from assets that are not operational appear on the graphs but is not used in the analysis.
+Data from assets that are not running/operational appear on the graphs but are not used in the analysis.

-RMS Velocity identifies problems such as: imbalance, misalignment, looseness, and other low frequency machine issues.
-RMS high frequency acceleration is used to indicate early bearing wear issues.
+RMS Velocity identifies asset imbalance, misalignment, looseness, and other low frequency machine issues.

+RMS High Frequency Acceleration is used to indicate early bearing wear issues.